Arielle Jacobs: Career

 She has starred in several Broadway shows.
+Her Broadway debut was playing Nina Rosario in the closing cast of In The Heights, opposite creator Lin-Manuel Miranda.
 She played Jasmine in Disney's Aladdin on Broadway, after originating the role in the Australian Production in August 2016.
-Her Broadway debut was playing Nina Rosario in the closing cast of In The Heights, opposite creator Lin-Manuel Miranda.
 Other musical productions include Wicked on Broadway, as well as Rent, Disney's High School Musical, Shakespeare's Two Gentleman of Verona, and Into the Woods where she performed opposite Tituss Burgess.

 Off-Broadway, she has starred in two world-premiere plays by Nilo Cruz: Sotto Voce, and the one-woman show Farhad or the Secret of Being which was filmed for the Lincoln Center Public Library Archives.
 She performed in the Guggenheim Museum’s "Works & Process" series, singing songs from a new adaption of Georges Bizet's Carmen with the Tectonic Theater Project.
 In 2022, Jacobs reprised her role as Delilah in the off-Broadway premiere of Between the Lines based on the book of the same title by Jodi Picoult and Samantha Van Leer.
 The production recorded a cast album that was released in January 2023.

+In April 2023 it was announced that she would be returning to Broadway in the role of Imelda Marcos in David Byrne and Fatboy Slim’s Here Lies Love.

+She has been a frequent guest performer at Walt Disney World during the Epcot Festival of the Arts.
+Along with her brother they perform for the Broadway Concert Series at the America Gardens Theatre.

 Recordings

 Her debut solo album A Leap in the Dark: Live at Feinstein's / 54 Below was released by Broadway Records in June 2018.
 It is a live recording of her autobiographical concert, telling the story of the most formative moments of her life.
-It includes music by Celine Dion and Sarah McLachlan along with songs from many of the musical theater roles that she's played.
-Featuring Nicholas Christopher (Hamilton, Miss Saigon) and Javier Colon (The Voice season 1 winner).
+It includes music by Celine Dion and Sarah McLachlan along with songs from many of the musical theater roles that she's played; the album features Nicholas Christopher (Hamilton, Miss Saigon) and Javier Colon (The Voice season 1 winner).

 Her voice is also featured on her brother Adam Jacobs debut solo album entitled Right Where I Belong, Daniel and Laura Curtis album Overture, as well as on both Carols For a Cure albums vol.17 and vol.21, and the Off-Broadway cast album of her solo performance in Inner Voice's Farhad or the Secret of Being.